Oondanomala/Patcher/README.md

 - **Enchantment Glance** - View the enchantments of the currently held item above your hotbar.
 - **Protection Percentage** - View how much total armor protection you have inside your inventory.
 - **Projectile Protection Percentage** - View how much total projectile protection you have inside your inventory.
+- **White Button Text** - Makes button text white on hover instead of yellow, like in 1.14+.
 - **Container Backgrounds** - Remove the dark background inside a container.
 - **Container Opacity** - Change the opacity of supported containers.
 Includes Chests & Survival inventory.
 - **GUI Crosshair** - Stop rendering the crosshair when in a GUI.